 Gold Pans: For use in the field I like the Proline Professional pan or the Garrett Supersluice pan.
 The dark green, wide smooth bottom of that big Garrett 15″ pan does an impressive job letting you see the smallest gold, even out in the field.
 You can buy the Garrett by clicking on the image:

-In-stream Sluices: I’m a big fan of the Bazooka Goldtrap line of products.
+In-stream Sluices: I’m a big fan of the Grizzly Goldtrap line of products.
 It’s almost the only sluice I use anymore.
 The fluid bed design eliminates classifying, is quick to set up, isn’t finicky about sluicing angles, quick to clean out and catches the gold down to somewhere smaller than 100 mesh.
-Sadly the company has shut down.
-If you want one, check eBay, Craig’s list or a local prospecting store.
+Go to grizzlygoldtrap.com to check them out.

-If it’s too hard to get a Bazooka, I recommend a decent drop riffle sluice.
+I also recommend a decent drop riffle sluice.
 My favorite is the Le Trap or something from the Angus Mackirk line.
 They are light weight and work in ultra shallow/low water conditions.
-I still carry a drop riffle sluice for times when there isn’t enough water flow for my Bazooka Goldtraps.
+I still carry a drop riffle sluice for times when there isn’t enough water flow for my Goldtrap sluices.
 Both brands are available at local prospecting shops.
 Click the image to see current pricing on the Le Trap:

 Highbankers: There’s really only one standout in the crowd – the Gold Cube.
 Add the trommel topper to it and you have the easiest operating, most efficient one-person mining operation around.
 Set up right on the gold in the stream, use only 1200-1500 gallons per hour (trust me, that ain’t much so your battery lasts a long time) and catch really fine gold.
 They say “cube it or lose it” for a reason.
 Use this link to get one: https://goldcube.net/ or read more about the Gold Cube and its various accessories here: http://findinggoldincolorado.com/using-a-gold-cube-in-colorado/